-- Dr. Sanders is an Orthopaedic Surgeon.
+- Dr. Sanders is an Orthopedic Surgeon.
 He maintains licenses to practice medicine in Texas and New York State.

-- Dr. Sanders has no financial interest in any product, hospital, surgery center, or service other than his own orthopaedic surgery and sports medicine practice.
+- Dr. Sanders has no financial interest in any product, hospital, surgery center, or service other than his own orthopedic surgery and sports medicine practice.

 - This site is not appropriate for providing healthcare advice or emergency care.
-In case of emergency, the doctor can be reached 24 hours a day, seven days a week at (713) 907-6076.
+In case of an after-hours emergency, please call 911.

 - Any emails established by patients will be answered on a timely basis and maintained in patient files.
 A doctor-patient relationship cannot be established on the Internet.
 Responses to individuals who are not established patients are for informational purposes only, not treatment.

-- Individual patient information is not stored or disclosed through this website, with the exception of testimonials freely given by patients for the website.
+- Individual patient information is not stored or disclosed through this website, except for testimonials freely given by patients for the website.